Media-independent handover

-Media Independent Handover (MIH) is a standard being developed by IEEE 802.21 to enable the handover of IP sessions from one layer 2 access technology to another, to achieve mobility of end user devices (MIH).
+Media-independent handover (MIH) is a standard being developed by IEEE 802.21 to enable the handover of IP sessions from one layer-2 access technology to another, to achieve mobility of end user devices.

 Importance

-The importance of MIH derives from the fact that a diverse range of broadband wireless access technologies is available and in course of development, including GSM, UMTS, CDMA2000, WiMAX, Mobile-Fi and WPANs.
+The importance of MIH derives from the fact that a diverse range of broadband wireless-access technologies is available and in course of development, including GSM, UMTS, CDMA2000, WiMAX, Mobile-Fi, and WPAN.
 Multimode wireless devices that incorporate more than one of these wireless interfaces require the ability to switch among them during the course of an IP session, and devices such as laptops with Ethernet and wireless interfaces need to switch similarly between wired and wireless access.

-Handover may be required, e.g. because a mobile device experiences a degradation in the radio signal, or because an access point experiences a heavy traffic load.
+Handover may be required because (for example) a mobile device experiences a degradation in the radio signal, or because an access point experiences a heavy traffic load.

 Functionality

 The key functionality provided by MIH is communication among the various wireless layers and between them and the IP layer.
-The required messages are relayed by the Media Independent Handover Function, MIHF, that is located in the protocol stack between the layer 2 wireless technologies and IP at layer 3.
+The required messages are relayed by the Media Independent Handover Function, MIHF, that is located in the protocol stack between the layer-2 wireless technologies and IP at layer 3.
 MIH may communicate with various IP protocols including Session Initiation Protocol (SIP) for signaling, Mobile IP for mobility management, and DiffServ and IntServ for quality of service (QoS).

 When a session is handed off from one access point to another access point using the same technology, the handover can usually be performed within that wireless technology itself without involving MIHF or IP.
-For instance a VoIP call from a Wi-Fi handset to a Wi-Fi access point can be handed over to another Wi-Fi access point within the same network, e.g. a corporate network, using Wi-Fi standards such as 802.11f and 802.11r.
+For instance, a VoIP call from a Wi-Fi handset to a Wi-Fi access point can be handed over to another Wi-Fi access point within the same network, such as a corporate network, using Wi-Fi standards such as 802.11f and 802.11r.
 However, if the handover is from a Wi-Fi access point in a corporate network to a public Wi-Fi hotspot, then MIH is required, since the two access points cannot communicate with each other at the link layer, and are, in general, on different IP subnets.

 When a session is handed off from one wireless technology to another, MIH may assist the handover process by exchanging messages among the Internet access technologies and IP.
 Message are of three types: